Naoki-Hidaka/FunctionsForKotlin/README.md

 # FunctionsForKotlin
-Kotlin functions inspired by Elm
+Kotlin functions inspired by Other Functional Language